GPflow/GPflow/doc/source/intro.rst

 Variational inference
 ~~~~~~~~~~~~~~~~~~~~~
 It's often sufficient to approximate the function values as a Gaussian, for which we follow [2] in :class:`GPflow.vgp.VGP`.
 In addition, there is a sparse version based on [3] in :class:`GPflow.svgp.SVGP`.
 In the Gaussian likelihood case some of the optimization may be done analytically as discussed in [4] and implemented in :class:`GPflow.sgpr.SGPR` .
 All of the sparse methods in GPflow are solidified in [5].
-A unified view of many of the relevant references along with some extensions and an early discussion of GPflow itself is given in [8].

 The following table summarizes the model options in GPflow.